First moment of central values of Hecke $L$-functions with Fixed Order Characters: Introduction

 For any function $f$, let $\widehat f$ stand for its Mellin transform.
 Let $\Phi(x)$ be a fixed non-negative, smooth function compactly supported on the set of positive real numbers ${\mr}_+$.
 In this paper, we evaluate the smoothed first moment of families of Hecke $L$-functions averaged over all $j$-th order residue symbols for various $j$.
 For the quadratic case, our result is as follows. \begin{theorem} With the notation as above and assuming the truth of GRH, for any imaginary quadratic number field $K$, we have for $1/2>\Re(\alpha)>0$, all large $X$ and any $\varepsilon>0$,

 \end{theorem}

-As the error term in \eqref{FirstmomentSmoothed} is uniform for positive $\alpha$ that is near $0$, we deduce upon taking $\alpha \rightarrow 0^+$ the following result on the smoothed first moment of central values of quadratic families of Hecke $L$-functions. \begin{corollary} Under the same assumptions and conditions of Theorem~\ref{Thmfirstmoment}, we have
+As the error term in \eqref{FirstmomentSmoothed} is uniform for positive $\alpha$ that is near $0$, we deduce, upon taking $\alpha \rightarrow 0^+$ and using the Laurent series of $\zeta(1+2\alpha)$ and $\zeta(1-2\alpha)$ centered at $\alpha=0$, the following result on the smoothed first moment of central values of quadratic families of Hecke $L$-functions.